active-group/reacl/README.md

 								  checked?))))

 The class is called `to-do-item`.
-Within the component code, the application state is accessible as `todos`, and the component accepts a single parameter `lens`, which is a lens for accessing the to-do item managed by this component within the application state.
+Within the component code, the component is accessible as `this`, the application state is accessible as `todos`, and the component accepts a single parameter `lens`, which is a lens for accessing the to-do item managed by this component within the application state.

-The component class defines a `render` function.
-Within that function, we need access to the real DOM node of the checkbox, so we bind the `dom-node` keyword parameter in the render function.

-The code first extracts the to-do item managed by this component via `lens/yank`, creates an `input` DOM element, binds it to `checkbox` via `letdom` (because the event handler will want to access via `dom-node`), and uses that to create a `div` for the entire to-do item.
+The component class defines a `render` expression.
+The code first extracts the to-do item managed by this component via `lens/yank`, creates an `input` DOM element, binds it to `checkbox` via `dom/letdom` (because the event handler will want to access via `dom/dom-node`), and uses that to create a `div` for the entire to-do item.

-The message handler specified as the `onChange` attribute extracts the value of the checked flag, and returns it as a message.
+The message handler specified as the `onChange` attribute extracts the value of the checked flag, and sends it as a message to the component `this` with the `reacl/send-message` function.

 That message eventually ends up in the `handle-message` function, which is expected to use `reacl/return` to construct a return value